Kiwis have a right to know who high-profile sports star linked to drug conspiracy is - Court of Appeal

 "The allegations against [the sportsman] are no more than that; they have not been proven and there is currently no forum for that to happen," they said.

-"It can, however, be assumed that the media will observe its obligation to report in a fair and balanced manner and make clear the limits on conclusions that can be drawn from the evidence given at trial.
+"It can, however, be assumed that the media will observe its obligation to report in a fair and balanced manner and make clear the limits on conclusions that can be drawn from the evidence given at trial."

-"We consider that the relevant factors in this case were the seriousness of the offending (including the manner in which the importation and distribution of the methamphetamine were effected), the public interest in the decision not to charge a high profile individual and potential for suppression to erode public confidence in the criminal justice system.
+The judges said: "We consider that the relevant factors in this case were the seriousness of the offending (including the manner in which the importation and distribution of the methamphetamine were effected), the public interest in the decision not to charge a high-profile individual and potential for suppression to erode public confidence in the criminal justice system.

-"These are all powerful factors and ones that, in our view, could not properly be recognised without the media being able to fully report on the evidence given at trial.
+"These are all powerful factors and ones that, in our view, could not properly be recognised without the media being able to fully report on the evidence given at trial."

-"In the circumstances of the application for suppression [the sports star] was entitled to know the allegations against him and to respond to them.
-We are satisfied that he had that opportunity.
-We see no unfairness in the way in which the application was determined."
+The Court of Appeal judges said they were satisfied the sports star has had the opportunity to respond to the allegations against him.

+"We see no unfairness in the way in which the application was determined," they said.